shaunquick/ipacultimateio/docs/README.md

     - the following commands are available
         - SetLedNrToIntensityLevel:        Set a specific LED to the specified brightness level;
-                                    This changes the colour of a button
+                                           changes the colour of a button